 There is a 'carry-back' facility which allows all or part of the cost of shares acquired in one tax year to be treated as though the shares had been acquired in the preceding tax year.
 The SEIS rate for that earlier year is then applied to the shares, and relief given for the earlier year.
 This is subject to the overriding limit for relief each year.
 Please note that there is no SEIS rate for a year earlier than 2012-13, so there is no scope for carrying relief back before that year.

-The asset does not have to be disposed of first; the investment in SEIS shares can take place before disposal of the asset, providing that both disposal and investment take place in 2012-13.
+The asset does not have to be disposed of first; the investment in SEIS shares can take place before the disposal of the asset, providing that both the disposal and investment take place in the same year.

 The Capital Gains Manual gives guidance on when an asset is disposed of for CGT purposes, starting at paragraph CG14250.